shinmyung0/clite/README.md

     prog.HasCommand("fooCmd", "another one, it's another one!", HandlerFn)

     cmd := prog.Command("cmd")
+    // This is mainly for setting up the command specific usage texts
-    cmd.HasRequiredArg("required", "some argument that is required to run the command") cmd.HasOptionalArg("optionalArg", "some argument that is optional")
+    // As well as simple validation that the user passes in numRequired <= len(args) <= numTotal arguments cmd.HasRequiredArg("required", "some argument that is required to run the command") cmd.HasOptionalArg("optionalArg", "some argument that is optional")
     cmd.HasOptionalArg("optionalArg2", "some argument that is also optional")